 Top 10 genuine volume reporters see 6 BTC in trade volume for every 1 BTC on-chain

-Nevertheless, it is worth noting that the analytics firm utilized the Bitwise 10 as a representation sample of several exchanges that report actual trade volumes.
+Nevertheless, it is worth noting that the analytics firm utilized the Bitwise 10 as a representative sample of several exchanges that report actual trade volumes.

 They used this sample to lay a comparison between their data and; supposed volumes of several other exchanges in order to identify potentially suspicious data.
 In particular, Chainalysis noticed that the period between January 2018 and November 2019; the average ratio between trade volume and on-chain volume received; for the Bitwise 10 accounted for 6:1.
 Which translates to a roughly six bitcoin in trade volume for every single Bitcoin received on-chain.